Tech-With-Tim/API/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment with Docker](#deployment) if you want to setup the API easier.
+See [Running with Docker](#deployment) if you want to setup the API easier.

 ### Discord application <a name = "discord_application"></a>